EnigmaCurry/d.rymcg.tech/README.md

  * `make config` and interactively answering some questions to generate the `.env` file automatically.
  * `make install` to deploy the service containers.
- * `make open` to automatically opens your web browser to the newly deployed application URL.
+ * `make open` to automatically open your web browser to the newly deployed application URL.

-Under the covers, setup is pure `docker-compose`, with *all* configuration derived from the `.env` ("dotenv") file.
+Under the covers, setup is pure `docker-compose`, with *all* configuration derived from the `.env` file.

 # Contents